 As a 17-year-old high school senior, Global Affairs and Conflict Analysis major Donna Imadi developed an AP government class project that targeted issues in her local community.
-A year later as a freshman in Mason’s Honors College, Imadi brought her idea to life: the InvestinYOUth Mentorship Program.
+Then, in her first-semester HNRS 110 class, she developed a research project that called on her to dig deeply in to the intersections of suburban poverty and educational success in Fairfax.
+This work culminated a few short months later, when Imadi brought her idea to life: the InvestinYOUth Mentorship Program.

-As CEO and founder of InvestinYOUth, Imadi is making a difference for underfunded youth in Fairfax County, selflessly striving to increase graduation rates and address disparities in our education system.
+As CEO and founder of InvestinYOUth, Imadi made a difference for underfunded youth in Fairfax County, striving to increase graduation rates and address disparities in our education system.

 “InvestinYOUth inspires people to take tangible action to impact the lives of those most in need within [our] immediate region,” explains Imadi, who is also majoring in International Conflict Analysis & Resolution.
 Her social entrepreneurship program provides free mentoring and tutoring to students facing socioeconomic and linguistic barriers.